<?xml version="1.0" encoding="utf-8"?>

 Exercise #3

-User research is a crucial part of the design process.
+User research is a crucial part of the UX design process.
 Designers and researchers use it to study the product’s target audience and understand user behavior, needs, and motivations.
 The goal is to uncover problems and spot design opportunities so creators can build better, more thoughtful experiences.

 UX research draws from psychology, marketing, ethnography, and related fields.
 To keep the work focused, teams usually move through several stages: